The ingenious way to

-Over the years, there has been a dramatic rise in the number of antibiotic resistant infections.
+Over the years, there has been a dramatic rise in the number of

 The preliminary climax was the appearance of an E. coli strain in China harbouring the mcr-1 gene that enables the bacteria to withstand the last resort antibiotic colistin.
 Within twelve months, this colistin resistance gene has spread across the globe, was mutated and transferred to other Gram-negative species.
 As a result, a variety of colistin resistant Enterobacteriaceae like Klebsiella sp. and Salmonella sp. appeared.